The rowing events at 1984 Los Angeles Olympic Games took place on Lake Casitas from 30 July to 5 August.

 The further trials for the four and the pair involved seat racing.
 Jean remembers securing her place in the four at Ruth Howe’s expense.
 Jo Toch seems to have beaten Anna Page, so Ruth and Anna became the pair, and the ‘new’ four was Katie, Tessa, Jo and Jean, which was an awfully long-winded way of finishing up with exactly the same crew (apart from a change of cox) that had been the GB four at the World Championships the previous year, which all the members of it had found went “very nicely” then.
 At least in hindsight it’s a shame they hadn’t spent the intervening nine months developing as a unit.

 The eight won by hefty margins over club opposition both days.

-Beryl won the single sculls fairly comfortably ahead of an Irish sculler and Mary Wilson of Reading in that order on the Saturday, and again on the Sunday when the other two swapped places.
+Beryl won the single sculls fairly comfortably ahead of Irish sculler Frances Cryan and Mary Wilson of Reading in that order on the Saturday, and again on the Sunday when the other two swapped places.

 The four won by 12 seconds over club opposition both days.

 In the lightweight single sculls, ARA 1 won by 3.72 seconds from ARA 2 on the Saturday.
 It appears that Lin Clark was ARA 1 and Carol-Ann Wood was ARA 2.
 On the Sunday, the positions were reversed and the margin was almost identical at 3.58 seconds, but it’s not clear whether this was a genuine reversal of the result or whether the numbering of the scullers had been swapped over.

 On the Saturday, the new squad pair of Ruth Howe and Anna Page, finished second behind an Irish crew but, crucially, with Kate Panter and Heather Brown of CUWBC less than a second behind them.
 The squad crew was second to the Irish again on the Sunday when Kate and Heather were absent.
 The likely reason for this is that Heather had just been diagnosed with glandular fever.